nextgis/docs_toolbox/source/ndi.rst

 Inputs:

-* First component of the difference index - Any GDAL-compatible raster;
-* Second component of the difference index - Any GDAL-compatible raster.
+GDAL-supported rasters (the first band will be used for the calculations).

+* First raster.
+First measurement for the NDVI calculation, e.g. NIR band;
+* Second raster.
+Second measurement for the NDI calculation, e.g. red band.

 Outputs: